Travel to Fiji and Experience Idyllic Island Life Like Nowhere Else on Earth

 If you’re getting itchy feet thinking about escaping to these Pacific islands, check out this guide to help you put together the perfect Fiji vacation.

 A Melanesian country in the South Pacific Ocean, Fiji’s islands blend volcanic landscapes and bright blue tropical waters.
-There is an endless number of things to do in both in and out of the water, with mountains to climb, jungles to explore, vast reefs under the waves to snorkel or dive, and beaches to lounge on — there’s a reason why Fiji makes such a great destination for a beach Christmas.
+There are an endless number of things to do both in and out of the water, with mountains to climb, jungles to explore, vast reefs under the waves to snorkel or dive, and beaches to lounge on — there’s a reason why Fiji makes such a great destination for a beach Christmas.

 Summed up, traveling to Fiji is equal parts adventure and relaxation.